Calculated fields can help you do the following operations with your data:

 Last but not least is my favourite way of creating ‘custom fields’ in Google Data Studio: Case Statements.

-Before giving you some examples let’s talk a little bit about the rules and limitations of using the Case Statements in Data Studio.
+Before giving you some examples let’s talk a little bit about the rules and limitations of using the Case Statements in Looker Studio (Data Studio).

 The syntax of the CASE statement is pretty simple: